jsdevel/java-testng-selenium/README.md

-# java-selenium-commons
+# java-testng-selenium
-A common set of selenium helpers written in Java.
+A library for easy TestNG Selenium testing.